 - Purchase price in US dollars;

 - Country of origin of the product itself.

-Merchandise shipped through the international postal service is forwarded upon its arrival in the US to one of U.S. Customs and Border Protection International Mail Branches for clearance.
-If the item is less than $2,000 in value and is not subject to a quota or is not a restricted or prohibited item, a CBP official will usually prepare the paperwork for importing it, assess the proper duty, and release it for delivery.
+Merchandise dispatched through the international postal service is forwarded upon its arrival in the US to one of U.S. Customs and Border Protection International Mail Branches for clearance.
+If the item is less than $2,000 USD in value and is not subject to a quota or is not a restricted or prohibited item, a CBP official will usually prepare the paperwork for importing it, assess the proper duty, and release it for delivery.

-Packages whose declared value is under $800 will generally be cleared without any additional paperwork prepared by CBP.
+Packages whose declared value is under $800 USD will generally be cleared without any additional paperwork prepared by CBP.

 Learn more on the U.S. CBP website.

 Etsy will calculate, collect, and remit sales tax for orders delivered to customers in US states that require it, no matter the location of the seller.

 Other countries may also apply customs duty and/or import VAT on goods purchased from another country.
 The amount of customs duty and import VAT to be paid will be assessed at the point of entry of the destination country.
 This may result in the buyer having to pay additional charges which are not included in the total price displayed at checkout.

 As the threshold for the application of such charges may vary from country to country, please contact your local customs/ tax office for further information.
 Alternatively, you should check with your local tax advisor for more information.

 Etsy is not responsible for the collection or determination of any custom duties or import VAT costs.